Why Korean Parents Live in Their Cars for Their Children’s Education

 Command centers.

-It is not unusual to see mothers eating kimbap in the driver’s seat, laptop open, calendar full.
+It is not unusual to see mothers eating kimbap in the driver’s seat, a laptop open, calendars full of schedules.

 Education Is Not an Activity.
 It Is a Strategy.